joshuabdixon/Bank-of-England-NLP-on-Earnings-Calls/README.md

    pip install -r requirements.txt
    ```
 4. **API Keys**:
    - Store any required keys (e.g. OpenAI, as shown in code) in a `.env` file.
+This helps keep sensitive information secure and makes it easier to configure the project across different environments.
 See `env.template` for guidance.

 ---